CLASS ACTION ALERT: The Law Offices of Vincent Wong Remind Paysafe Investors of a Lead Plaintiff Deadline of February 8, 2022

-The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of PSFE investors who purchased between December 7, 2020 and November 10, 2021
+The Law Offices of Vincent Wong announce that a class action lawsuit has commenced on behalf of investors who purchased between December 7, 2020 and November 10, 2021.

 If you suffered a loss on your investment in Paysafe, contact us about potential recovery by using the link below.
 There is no cost or obligation to you.